 Multiple car accidents

-Multiple car accidents are sometimes referred to as chain-reaction car accidents as they typically involve one initial accident which then leads to another.
+3 car accidents, or multiple car accidents, are sometimes referred to as chain-reaction car accidents as they typically involve one initial accident which then leads to another.

 Three car accidents can be especially frustrating for the drivers involved.
 It isn’t always easy to determine who was at fault and who should pay for what.